What is Tongue and Groove?

 To give you a better idea, check out some of these pictures that illustrate the differences.

 Above is an example of shiplap.
 You can see some small spaces in between the individual panels, and that the boards are more "squared" off.
 That abrupt edge is consistent with a more modern design aesthetic.
-Compare that to the wall below, which is made in the tongue and groove style.
+Compare that to the wall below, which features the tongue and groove style.

-Because the panels are beveled, the transition from board to board is smoother.
+Because the beveling of the panels creates a smoother transition from board to board.

 Overall, shiplap gives a more modern look, which might be perfect if you're going for a refreshed farmhouse style.

-Tongue and groove offers more of a traditional log cabin style that's a bit "warmer" or "cozier."
-It really comes down to the beveling, and whether or not you like the more rounded panels (T & G) or the straight-edge panels (shiplap).
+Tongue and groove offers more of a traditional log cabin style that's a bit "warmer" or "cozier" depending on the beveling.
+Do you prefer the rounded panels (T & G) or the straight-edge panels (shiplap)?

 2. Cost